php-fig/fig-standards/proposed/PSR-2-advanced.md

 ### 4.1.
 Extends and Implements

-Declare `extends` and `implements` keywords on the same line as the class name.
+The `extends` and `implements` keywords MUST be declared on the same line as the class name.

-The opening and closing braces for the class go on their own line.
+The opening brace for the class go MUST go on its own line; the closing brace for the class MUST go on the next line after the body.

 ```php
 <?php